Generational Wealth Explained

 Rather than subscribing to a cookie-cutter budget, find one that works with what you find the most enjoyment in.
 This is called “Values Based Budgeting”.
 No one elses budget will look exactly the same as yours, because no one else has the same goals and values as you do.
 Regardless of what you prioritize in your budget, be it travelling, dining, education, etc., structure it in a way that you can save and/or invest in something every month.

 Earn passive income.

 No matter how you budget, the amount you’re able to use to grow your legacy won’t drastically change unless you increase your income.
 But there are only so many hours in the day!
-This is why earning passive income is vital to growing wealth.
+This is why earning passive income through various financial assets is vital to growing wealth.
 One way or another, you need to make your money work for you.

 There are a number of income producing assets you can utilize to start growing passive income.
 We’ve compiled a list of the nine most common here.

 Using a tool called The Human Capital Statement, define your strengths and weaknesses.
 Your strengths are your assets and your weaknesses are your liabilities.
 Find skills and talents you can monetize and look for areas of improvement.
 The fact that you currently make money shows that you’re worth something.
 It also shows that you have the capacity to be worth more.